Java version history: Java SE 6

 Java 6 can be installed to Mac OS X 10.5 (Leopard) running on 64-bit (Core 2 Duo and higher) processor machines.
 Java 6 is also supported by both 32-bit and 64-bit machines running Mac OS X 10.6 (Snow Leopard).

 Java 6 reached the end of its supported life in February 2013, at which time all public updates, including security updates, were scheduled to be stopped.
 Oracle released two more updates to Java 6 in March and April 2013, which patched some security vulnerabilities.

 Java 6 updates

 After Java 6 release, Sun, and later Oracle, released several updates which, while not changing any public API, enhanced end-user usability or fixed bugs.

 Java SE 7

-Java 7 is a major update that was launched on July 7, 2011 and was made available for developers on July 28, 2011.
+Java 7 was a major update that launched on July 7, 2011 and was made available for developers on July 28, 2011.
 The development period was organized into thirteen milestones; on June 6, 2011, the last of the thirteen milestones was finished.
 On average, 8 builds (which generally included enhancements and bug fixes) were released per milestone.
 The feature list at the OpenJDK 7 project lists many of the changes.